Towards electrical domain-wall control in polyacetylene-based electronic nanodevices: Symmetry and topological aspects

-It is worth mentioning that, in tPA, a single DW can be modeled in the continuum limit ${a \rightarrow 0, } \, { N_{s} \rightarrow \infty }$, by the means of the massive Dirac equation\cite{Jackiw76_Jackiw_Rebbi_soliton, Su79_Solitons_in_polyacetylene, Takayama80_Continuum_model_for_PA, Heeger88_Solitons_in_conducting_polymers}, in which the distortion profile ${\bar{y}_{n} \rightarrow \Delta(x)}$, with ${x = na}$, can be interpreted as an effective sign-changing ``mass’’ term.
-For an infinite system with a DW centered at $x=0$, this mass term adopts the simple functional form ${\Delta(x) = 2 u_{0} \tanh (x / \xi )}$, where ${\xi = \hbar v_{F} / \Delta_{0}}$ is the width of the DW (with $v_{F}$ being the Fermi velocity of the massless Dirac fermions\cite{Heeger88_Solitons_in_conducting_polymers}.
-For ${x \rightarrow \pm \infty}$, $\Delta(x)$ is a solution that interpolates between the constant values $\pm 2 u_{0}$ corresponding to single Peierls dimerization patterns.
-This model predicts topological intra-gap electronic states that are localized at the DW within a distance $\xi$ and emerge at the Fermi energy (i.e., at ${\epsilon = 0}$) in the electronic spectrum.
-These bound states are able to accommodate an extra charge and/or spin\cite{Asboth16_Short_course_on_TIs}, giving rise to the celebrated soliton excitations in tPA.
-The distortion profile of Fig.~\ref{fig:DWs}(b), which contains one DW per gate separated by a distance ${L_{s} \gg \xi}$, can be successfully reproduced with the ansatz:
+Finally, we mention that the emergence of topological kinks in the SSH Hamiltonian can be modeled in the continuum limit ${a \rightarrow 0, } \, { N_{s} \rightarrow \infty }$, by the means of the massive Dirac equation, and this problem has been addressed in the seminal work by Jackiw and Rebbi \cite{Jackiw76_Jackiw_Rebbi_soliton}, and also by Takayama et al \cite{Takayama80_Continuum_model_for_PA}.
+In the continuum model, the distortion profile ${\bar{y}_{n} \rightarrow \Delta(x)}$, with ${x = na}$, can be interpreted as an effective sign-changing ``mass’’ term.
+For an infinite system with a kink centered at $x=0$, this mass term adopts the simple functional form ${\Delta(x) = 2 u_{0} \tanh (x / \xi )}$, where ${\xi = \hbar v_{F} / \Delta_{0}}$ is the width of the kink (with $v_{F}$ being the Fermi velocity of the massless Dirac fermions\cite{Heeger88_Solitons_in_conducting_polymers}).
+Therefore, $\Delta(x)$ is a solution that interpolates between the constant values $\pm 2 u_{0}$ corresponding to single Peierls dimerization patterns at ${x \rightarrow \pm \infty}$.
+This model predicts topological intra-gap electronic states that are localized at the kink within a distance $\xi$ and, in the case of local enforcement of particle-hole symmetry, they emerge at the Fermi energy ${\epsilon = 0}$.
+These bound states are able to accommodate an extra charge and/or spin, giving rise to the celebrated fractionalized solitonic excitations in tPA \cite{Su80_Soliton_excitations_in_PA, Heeger88_Solitons_in_conducting_polymers}.